- Research article

 Using Intercooled Stata 9 (Statasoft Inc, Tulsa, USA), Chi square was performed for comparing proportion of correct answers and appropriate reported performance in intervention and control groups, and multiple linear regression for identifying effects of the intervention on the mean percentage scores of knowledge and also in comparisons between follow-up I and II; adjusted by type of facility, age and degree of participants, and being an in-charge or not (see footnote in Table 2).
 Inter-class correlation coefficients within the facilities were between 0.1 and 0.4 for different parts of the questionnaire; 0.32 and 0.19 in the total percentage score of knowledge at follow-up I and II, respectively.
 Thus, all tests were performed after defining facility as the unit of randomization.
 Two-sided p < 0.05 was considered as a significant difference.

-Comparison of characteristics of the providers in intervention (I) and control (C) groups
+The characteristics of the participants in the intervention and control groups were similar at both follow-ups (Table 1).

 All in-charges (27 of 33 answered) and 89% (50 of 53 answered) of the non in-charges believed that such peer discussions were useful for their education to a high or very high degree.